swordlordcodingcrew/DANG/README.md

 We work on gluing a few existing (and new) tools and pieces together.
 Think of things as a set of tools in a toolbox where you (hand-) pick the tools you need for a specific job.

+DANG! is an opinionated framework.
+Which means while you are free to use only parts, you will only experience the full power of DANG! when you follow a few rules.

 ## Documentation
 You can generate the code documentation with the help of doxygen and graphviz.